 Guinea Country Report

 Because of the presence of Al-Qaeda in the Islamic Maghreb and affiliated groups in northern Mali, much of West Africa faces increasing risks of militant attacks, including kidnapping for ransom.
-France's counter-terrorism operation in northern Mali has caused jihadists to regroup in border areas, and seek to expand recruitment and operations to neighbouring countries, underlined by attacks in 2016 and 2017 in Burkina Faso and Côte d'Ivoire.
+France's counter-terrorism operation in northern Mali has caused jihadists to regroup in border areas, and seek to expand recruitment and operations to neighbouring countries, underlined by attacks since 2016 in Burkina Faso and Côte d'Ivoire.
 However, Guinea borders Mali's southwestern region, which remains largely unaffected even after the August 2020 coup, and Guinea has weak links with leading target France.
-Moreover, there are no indications that indigenous Guinean religious organisations are seeking any kind of affiliation with armed Islamist groups.
+Moreover, there are no indications that indigenous Guinean religious organisations are seeking any affiliation with armed Islamist groups.

 Vaccinations required to enter the country